 After Sibiu, you can stop in Mediaș (Biertan is near here, so maybe save this if you have a car!) or just make your way up to Sighișoara, one of the most beautiful places to visit in Transylvania and one place I truly don’t recommend skipping.
 Try to spend the night in Sighișoara if you can – it’s a place you want to soak up the magic.

 After Sighișoara, you can stop briefly in Targu Mureș (just skip the Praid salt mine – trust us) before making your way to Cluj and its far better Turda Salt Mine.
-Cluj itself is worth a couple days if you have it to spare for your Transylvania itinerary.
+Cluj itself is worth a couple of days if you have it to spare for your Transylvania itinerary.

 If you’ve rented a car, it may be worth it to see if you can pick up in Bucharest and drop off in Cluj-Napoca.
 Sure, there will be an extra charge, but it may not be that much more than the gas you’d pay to return it, plus a small convenience fee.
 If not, you’re in for a long 6+ hour drive back without stops!